krosaen/ml-study/learning_log.md

 - Identify explanatory and response variables given a description of a study or question (e.g in "does IQ influence favorite music genre", "music taste" is the response variable)
 - Identify role-response from two variable
 - Visualize C->Q using side-by-side box-plots
-- Examine C->C using tables.
+- Examine C->C using tables and conditional percentages within explanatory variable values
+- Examine Q->Q using scatter plots, placing explanatory variable on x-axis

 #### Role-type